glenwiley/otpadutils/README.md

 Steps to decrypt:
 1. Coordinate which sheet you will use with the sender.
-2. Write the encrypted message BELOW the key characters on the sheet.
-3. Look up the key character on the column header.
-4. Find the encrypted character in that column.
-5. Write the character in the row header above the key character.
+2. Write one character of the encrypted text over each character in the one time pad
+3. For each character:
+	a.
 6. The characters above the key characters are the decrypted message.
 DUL1GWILEY-M2:otpadutils gwiley$
 ```